Moonbase Alpha, The Moonbeam TestNet¶

 To connect to Moonbase Alpha via HTTPS, simply point your provider to the following RPC DNS:

-For the Web3 library, create a local Web3 instance and set the provider to connect to the Moonbeam TestNet:
+For the web3.js library, you can create a local Web3 instance and set the provider to connect to Moonbase Alpha (both HTTP and WS are supported):

 Any Ethereum wallet should be able to generate a valid address for Moonbeam (for example, MetaMask).